2001 Boston Red Sox season

 The 2001 Boston Red Sox season was the 101st season in the franchise's Major League Baseball history.
 The Red Sox finished second in the American League East with a record of 82 wins and 79 losses, 13 1/2 games behind the New York Yankees, who went on to win the AL championship.
-The Red Sox did not qualify for the postseason, as the AL wild card went to the Oakland Athletics, who had finished second in the American League West with a record of 102–60.
+The Red Sox did not qualify for the postseason, as the AL wild card went to the Oakland Athletics, who finished second in the American League West with a record of 102–60.

+In mid-August, manager Jimy Williams was dismissed by general manager Dan Duquette; Joe Kerrigan, who had been the team's pitching coach, served as manager for the remainder of the season.

+The end of the regular season was pushed back from September 30 to October 7 due to the September 11 attacks.
+The Red Sox only played 161 games, as their rained out game of September 10 against the Yankees in New York was not rescheduled, as it had no bearing on the postseason.